mykelalvis/FATESRD/fate-srd.com/Other/three-rocketeers-no-skill-swashbuckling-SRD.md

 ### Armor and Weapon Ratings

-Armor and Weapon ratings improve a character’s defense and offense, respectively.
+Armor and Weapon ratings improve a character's defense and offense, respectively.
 A Weapon rating adds to the [[shift]]s of a successful hit while an armor rating reduces the [[shift]]s of a successful hit.
 Weapon and Armor values effectively cancel one another.

 Weapon and Armor do not change the total of an action.
 Success with style still requires beating the opponent by three [[shift]]s or more.
 If the attacker has a Weapon rating, a tie results in a hit of [[shift]]s equal to the Weapon rating.